Jeffrey Hunter’s Final Resting Place

 …..
 Friend Don Kreger

-Born Hank McKinnies, Jeff was a fine actor whose career spanned a wide range of roles:
+Born Hank McKinnies, Jeff was a fine actor whose film career spanned a wide range of roles:

-In many 1950’s radio dramas, he showed off his college training as a radio actor.
-He also guest-starred regularly on TV series, especially during the 1960’s – including a role as a serial killer (!) on the very first episode of the popular series The FBI.
-During NBC-TV’s 1963-64 season, he starred in and co-produced his own series, Temple Houston, as a frontier lawyer in the Old West.
+In many 1950’s radio dramas, Jeff showed off his college training as a radio actor.
+In addition, he guest-starred regularly on TV series, especially during the 1960’s – including a role as a serial killer (!) on the very first episode of the popular long-running series The FBI.
+Most notably, during NBC-TV’s 1963-64 season, he starred in and co-produced his own series, Temple Houston, playing a frontier lawyer in the Old West.

 We dedicate this website with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.